redis/redis-doc/topics/acl.md

 additional CPU cost is only payed when such command is called, and not when other commands are called.

+It is possible to use this mechanism in order to allow subcommands in Redis versions prior to 7.0 (see above section).

 ## +@all VS -@all

 In the previous section it was observed how it is possible to define commands